DylanParenzee/Cyber_/README.md

 Working through the scope issue unit;

-Identifying workplace situations
+- Identifying workplace situations
-Identifying restrictions due to job roles and company policy and procedures Addressing factors that affect the viability of solutions understanding the process to find solutions to workplace situations Applying the knowledge to address the situations using reliable information sources
+- Identifying restrictions due to job roles and company policy and procedures
+- Addressing factors that affect the viability of solutions
+- understanding the process to find solutions to workplace situations
+- Applying the knowledge to address the situations using reliable information sources

+24.03.23

+Working through the first of 4 assesements of this topic, all revolving around the above bullet points.